franksongca/szkzng/README.md

 The android cordova package CordovaApp-debug.apk is in the folder: platforms\android\ant-build\

+Run command 'bower install' and 'npm install' in the project

 Run command 'grunt serve' to launch the web app.

 Run command 'grunt' to compile the app, the web content is in the folder: www, and the package CordovaApp-debug.apk is compiled at the same time.